ashejim/C964/task2_doc_d.md

 (task2d)=
 # Task 2 part D
 Part D of the documentation explains the technical details of your project and should target the computer science subject matter expert, i.e., the evaluators.
 Hence, of the documentation, part D is most valued and scrutinized by the evaluators.
-Of part D, the [Data Product Code](task2d:dataproduct), [Accuracy Analysis](task2d:accuracy), and [User Guide](task2d:userguide) are most important.
-As such, we recommend completeing on these sections first.
+Of part D, the [Data Product Code](task2d:dataproduct), [Accuracy Analysis](task2d:accuracy), and [User [Guide](task2d:userguide) are the most important.
+As such, we recommend completing these sections first.

 (task2d:userguide)=
 ## User Guide